Accepted Management Practice (AMP): an accepted practice or activity that reduces the amount of pollution entering a body of water.

-Stewardship: the concepts of responsible caretaking; based on the premise that we do not own resources, but are managers of resources and are responsible to future generations for their condition.
+Stewardship: the concept of responsible caretaking.
+Stewardship is based on the premise that managers of natural and cultural resources are responsible to future generations for their condition.

-Stormwater runoff: precipitation running off of saturated or frozen soils and impervious surfaces such as paved parking lots, streets or roofs.
+Stormwater runoff: precipitation running off saturated or frozen soils and impervious surfaces such as paved parking lots, streets, or roofs.

 Sub-basin: a smaller drainage area within a large drainage basin, such as the Saranac River sub-basin of the Lake Champlain Basin.
 In this Plan, “sub-basin” refers to one of the 34 drainage areas (larger than 26 km2) to Lake Champlain.

 Threatened species: a species with high possibility of becoming endangered in the near future (see Endangered species).

 Tile drain: a network or system of underground pipes that siphon away excess water from the soil.